ibm-cloud-docs/sap/sap-terraform-automate-bw-4hana.md

      * Profile
      * Image
      * Minimal recommended disk sizes
-     * HANA master password - This must be 8 - 14 characters, upper and lower case letters, a number, and a special character.
+     * HANA main password - This password must be 8 - 14 characters, upper and lowercase letters, a number, and a special character.
-     * SAP master password - This must be 10 - 14 characters, upper and lower case letters, a number, and a special character that is not an exclamation point.
+     * SAP main password - This password must be 10 - 14 characters, upper and lowercase letters, a number, and a special character that is not an exclamation point.
      * Click **Save changes**.

-     For a more detailed description of each of the parameters, check the github repo README file, chapter “Input parameter file”.
-Also make sure to mark as “sensitive” the parameters that contain sensitive information like passwords, API and ssh private keys (they are marked as “sensitive” in the README file, under “Input parameter file”)
+     For a more detailed description of each of the parameters, check the GitHub repo readme file, chapter “Input parameter file”.
+Also, make sure to mark the parameters that contain sensitive information like passwords, API, and ssh private keys as "sensitive". these paramters are marked as “sensitive” in the readme file, under “Input parameter file”.

 7. On the workspace Settings page, click **Generate plan**.
 Wait for the plan to complete.
 8. Click **View log** to review the log files of your Terraform execution plan.